rezabonyadi/deep_end_to_end_face_swap/README.md

 The whole method works as follow:

--input sample images of two subjects (see folder data/sample)
+* input sample images of two subjects (see folder data/sample)

--Download videos from youtube that contains video of those subjects
+* Download videos from youtube that contains video of those subjects

--Take all frames in those videos and find all faces in them (face detection)
+* Take all frames in those videos and find all faces in them (face detection)

--Find the faces that of subjects for which the samples provided (face recognition)
+* Find the faces that of subjects for which the samples provided (face recognition)

--Put the faces in two folders, each for each subject, with an standard size (256 by 256)
+* Put the faces in two folders, each for each subject, with an standard size (256 by 256)

--Train one encoder and two decoders,
+* Train one encoder and two decoders,

-  --the encoder accepts images from any of the subjects

-  --each decoder decodes the faces of each subject
+** the encoder accepts images from any of the subjects ** each decoder decodes the faces of each subject

--Save the iterations into snapshots
+* Save the iterations into snapshots

--Build a gif file of the iterations (a sample included in the results/training_gif)
+ Build a gif file of the iterations (a sample included in the results/training_gif)